 At this point, we went to our desk computer to check up on various notes.
 This is the “in-universe artefact” method of worldbuilding, where you only really get to know the specifics of a world if you’re willing to put in a pile of reading right at moment one, ala The Elder Scrolls.
-That’s fine for trifles, for background colour, but I’m never particularly fond of this approach for essential information.
+That’s fine for trifles, or for background colour, but I’m never particularly fond of this approach for essential information.
 You know, “you won’t understand the plot unless you read this” type of information.
 It’s not awful, but the issue is that, despite of the level of immersion, it turns the opening of the game into a huge slog of early reading, and the illusion that it’s optional is often just that, with certain games ready to dump you into the sea if you haven’t read Backstory Page 53 by Game Hour 2.
 I could say a few things about Kingdom Hearts here but it would be getting off-topic.
 Game devs seem to recognize they’re wasting a player’s time if the infodumping appears in a mandatory format, and adjust accordingly, but if you give them an “optional” vector, devs seem to just drop everything to write a fucking book.
-Nevertheless, I play along with this style of worldbuilding even if it runs the risk of boredom (often even while it’s boring me), so Kyle and I went into FFVIII ready to force down whatever it had to offer!
+Nevertheless, I play along with this style of worldbuilding even if it runs the risk of boredom (and they frequently do), so Kyle and I went into FFVIII ready to force down whatever it had to offer!